All projects

 Automatic Street Light

-Light-dependent street-light controller that turns lighting on at dusk and off at dawn.
+A small controller that turns lights on at dusk and off at dawn using a light-dependent resistor.

 Overview